bagggage/bg-blog/content/posts/gdscript-dev-01.md

 Thus, I decided to start a series of posts where I can share my ideas, research, and progress.

-# Let’s Get Started!
+# Let's Get Started!

 ## Code Generation Backend

 Developing a custom machine code generator from scratch feels unnecessary.
 It would demand significant time and effort, as bugs in code generation would inevitably lead to crashes, and the x86-64 instruction set alone is quite extensive.
 Moreover, full-fledged support would also require arm64 and potentially other instruction sets for various platforms.

 For this reason, integrating an existing, maintained backend is undoubtedly the more optimal choice for Godot.
 My first priority was to avoid large, heavyweight backends.
-While LLVM is the most popular and well-supported solution, it’s too heavy; its code generation backend alone outweighs the entire Godot project.
+While LLVM is the most popular and well-supported solution, it's too heavy; its code generation backend alone outweighs the entire Godot project.
 GDScript could be faster, but at this stage, code optimization on the level of C++'s `-O2/-O3` might be overkill.

 Therefore, I explored lightweight, open-source, fast backends.
 Open-source backends also allow for contributions to improve optimization passes, instruction selection, and other aspects if needed.